Natalie Zemon Davis: Research interests

-Davis's historical writings sometimes resort to speculation through her use of analogous evidence and inserting words like "perhaps" and phrases like "she may have thought."
+Davis's historical writings sometimes resorted to speculation through her use of analogous evidence and inserting words like "perhaps" and phrases like "she may have thought."
 Some critics of her work find this troubling and think that this practice threatens the empirical base of the historian's profession.
 Davis's answer to this is suggested in her 1992 essay "Stories and the Hunger to Know", where she argues both for the role of interpretation by historians and their essential quest for evidence about the past: both must be present and acknowledged to keep people from claiming that they have an absolute handle on "truth".
 She opened her Women on the Margins with an imaginary dialogue, in which her three subjects upbraid her for her approach and for putting them in the same book.
 In her Slaves on Screen (2000), Davis maintains that feature films can provide a valuable way of telling about the past, what she calls "thought experiments", but only so long as they are connected with general historical evidence.